MGamalE/Contacts/README.md

 - [x] Allow loginned user to show contact details

 ## Version control
-This project use `Git` as a source controle, and mimic a `Git flow` with branches strategy for each feature.
+This project use `Git` as a source control, and mimic a `Git flow` with branches strategy for each feature.

 ## Architecture
 Contacts app define an architecture that allows the app to scale, increases the app's robustness.